-- Implications arising from Heritage Significance; - Condition and Integrity; - Owner's Requirements and Use; and - Listing under the Local Government Local Environment Plan.
+- Implications arising from Heritage Significance; - Potential Adaptive Re-Use of the Former Factory Building; - Physical Condition and Integrity; and - Listing under the Local Government Local Environment Plan.

-Implications arising from Heritage Significance
+6.1 Implications arising from Heritage Significance

-It was determined in Section 5.0 of this report that the subject site demonstrates local significance for its historical, associational aesthetic, technical and social values in addition to possessing rarity and representativeness values.
+It was determined in Section 5.0 of this report that the subject site demonstrates local significance for its historical, associative, aesthetic, technical and social values in addition to possessing rarity and representativeness values.
 The identified significance of the subject site places an obligation on the owners of the site (both current and future) to appropriately manage and conserve the place and its heritage values for present and future generations.
 The identified heritage values, associated attributes and Statement of Significance which are provided in Section 5.0 of this report should be referred to when planning development and proposing alterations to the site.
 Additionally, the future conservation and development of the place should be carried out in accordance with the principles of The Burra Charter: The Australia ICOMOS Charter for the Places of Cultural Significance 2013.
 The conservation processes outlined in Articles 14-25 of The Burra Charter have been reproduced in Table 1 below.
+It is important to note that Heritage 21 have also included a guide to the potential adaptive reuse of the factory building.